yeatmanlab/roar-docs/docs/developer/tech-specs/backend/administrations-assignments.md

 ### Definitions

 * **Administration**: A bundle of variants scheduled for delivery between two dates.
 Defines ordering and target audience.
+Only one run per user per variant per administration is selected for scoring.
 * **Administration Variant**: A variant included in the administration with metadata (order, required, conditional).
 * **Administration Targets**: Defines whether the administration is scoped to a district, school, class, user, etc.
+* **Administration Series**: For use cases requiring repeated, scheduled assessments (e.g., weekly benchmarks or longitudinal studies), ROAR uses administration series.
+An administration series is a collection of administrations that share the same variants and targets.
 * **Assignment**: A resolved per-user instance of an administration.
 * **Assignment Variant**: A resolved per-user variant from an administration.